Sq00ky/SMB-Session-Spoofing/README.md

 ```

 Welcome!
 This is a utility that can be compiled with Visual Studio 2019 (or newer).
 The goal of this program is to create a fake SMB Session.
 The primary purpose of this is to serve as a method to lure attackers into accessing a honey-device.
+This program comes with no warranty or guarantees.

 ### Program Modifications Instructions
 This program will require you to modify the code slightly.
 On line 206, the Windows API CreateProcessWithLogonW API is called, there are two parameters that have been supplied by default - svc-admin (the Username) and contoso.com (the domain).
 It is necessary that you change these values to something that matches your **production network**.